 International comparison: the amount of municipal waste produced per capita decreases in Belgium, while it is stable in the EU27.
-Nevertheless, the amount produced in Belgium is above the European average throughout the 2004-2018 period.
-When Member States are divided into three groups, Belgium is part of the group with the poorest performance in 2018.
-In that year, Estonia ranked first with 8 kg/inhabitant and Romania last with 38 kg/inhabitant.
+Nevertheless, the amount produced in Belgium is above the European average throughout the 2004-2020 period.
+When Member States are divided into three groups, Belgium is part of the group with the poorest performance in 2020.
+In that year, Cyprus ranked first with 34 kg/inhabitant and Bulgaria last with 2,012 kg/inhabitant.

 UN indicator: the selected indicator corresponds to indicator 12.4.2 - Hazardous waste generated per capita and proportion of hazardous waste treated, by type of treatment.